Ellen Gruenbaum: Career

 Gruenbaum was a professor and chair of the Anthropology Department at Purdue University.
-She has served as a professor in the department of anthropology, director of the Women’s Studies Program and dean of the College of Social Sciences at California State University, Fresno.
+She has served as a professor in the department of anthropology, director of the Women's Studies Program and dean of the College of Social Sciences at California State University, Fresno.
 She has worked at California State University, San Bernardino, University of Wisconsin in Manitowoc, and the University of Khartoum, Sudan.

 Since August 2008 she has been department head of anthropology at Purdue.
 She teaches cultural anthropology coursed that cover religion, gender, health, and post-colonial situations in Africa and the Middle East.
 As a medical anthropologist she was the secretary for the Society for Medical Anthropology.
 She is on the editorial advisory board for the Journal of Middle East Women's Studies.

 Her specialization is medical anthropology with a focus on culturally oriented issues, particularly in Africa and the Middle East.
-Much of her research occurred in Sudan between 1974-1979, 1998, 1992, and 2004.
-She also conducted research in Sierra Leone between 2007-2008.
-Gruenbaum’s research focuses on practices relating to female genital cutting (circumcision), women’s health in rural African and Middle Eastern contexts, and child protection and human rights movements.
+Much of her research occurred in Sudan between 1974 and 1979, 1998, 1992, and 2004.
+She also conducted research in Sierra Leone between 2007 and 2008.
+Gruenbaum's research focuses on practices relating to female genital cutting (circumcision), women's health in rural African and Middle Eastern contexts, and child protection and human rights movements.

-She has written several works, including The Female Circumcision Controversy: An Anthropological Perspective, A Study of Social Services in Gezira Province, A Movement Against Clitoridectomy and Infibulation in Sudan, Nuer Women in Southern Sudan, and Development Schemes, Cultural Debates, and Rural Women’s Health in Sudan.
+She has written several works, including The Female Circumcision Controversy: An Anthropological Perspective, A Study of Social Services in Gezira Province, A Movement Against Clitoridectomy and Infibulation in Sudan, Nuer Women in Southern Sudan, and Development Schemes, Cultural Debates, and Rural Women's Health in Sudan.

-She served as the secretary of the Society for Medical Anthropology from 2006 until 2009 and is on the editorial advisory board of the Journal of Middle East Women’s Studies.
+She served as the secretary of the Society for Medical Anthropology from 2006 until 2009 and is on the editorial advisory board of the Journal of Middle East Women's Studies.
 She is a member of the American Anthropological Association and has memberships in the Association for Africanist Anthropology, Association for Feminist Anthropology, Middle East Section, and Society for Medical Anthropology.